Package 'markovDP'

 gw_matrix(gw, what = "absorbing")

-gw_matrix(gw, what = "unreachable")
+gw_matrix(gw, what = "unreachable") # these are actually missing from the model

 # a transition function for regular moves in the gridworld is provided